hello-jason/bedrock-deploy-to-wpengine/README.md

+This code is **old and no longer works** for Sage v9 and later.
+Check out [Toby's blog post](https://tobyschrapel.com/deploying-sage-9-blade-templates-to-wp-engine-using-gitlab-ci-pipelines/) for a solution.

+---

 # Deploy Roots Bedrock WordPress project to WP Engine hosting platform

 Works up to Bedrock 1.7.2.
 Deploys themes, plugins, and mu-plugins.